GET NEW RECIPES IN YOUR INBOX →

 Step 5.
 Add chicken broth and bring it to a boil for about 2 minutes.

 Step 6.
-Lower the heat, add heavy cream and tarragon sauce.
+Lower the heat, and add heavy cream and tarragon sauce.
 Cook, stirring occasionally until the sauce is heated through for about 3 minutes or until the sauce starts to thicken.
 Season with salt and black pepper if necessary.

-How to Thicken the Sauce:
+How to Thicken the Tarragon Sauce:

 If the sauce is too watery to your liking.
 You can mix 1 tablespoon of softened butter with 1 tablespoon of flour to make a thickening paste.